philipturner/swift-colab/Documentation/MagicCommands.md

 Treats a previously compiled module like a library built into the Swift toolchain.
 This lets a Swift package's source code import the module, without declaring a dependency in `Package.swift`.

 - `MODULE` - The Swift module to automatically link.
 Before running `%install-swiftpm-import`, execute the `%include` command that declares this module

+After running each `%install` command, the Jupyter kernel records each product's location.
+The record stays the same even after switching install locations with `%install-location`.
+During an `%install-swiftpm-import`, it queries each product's file path to link the corresponding `.so` and `.swiftmodule`.

 This command's underlying mechanism is used to inject `JupyterDisplay` into Swift packages.
 This module lets external packages seamlessly communicate with the notebook's Jupyter display.
 Use the convention below to conditionally import `MODULE` inside a Swift package.